Inverted Hammer Candlestick Pattern: Types & Advantages

 Types of Inverted Hammer Candlestick Patterns

 Inverted Hammer is a single candle pattern that often signals a reversal after a downtrend.
-It appears in two variations, based on the colour of the candle body, red and green.
-Both versions have the same shape: a small body at the bottom with a long upper wick, showing buyers attempted to push prices up during the session.
+It appears in two variations, based on the colour of the candle body, inverted red hammer and inverted green hammer.
+Both versions have the same shape, a small body at the bottom with a long upper wick, showing buyers attempted to push prices up during the session.

 A graphic depicting Red and Green Inverted Hammer.